patrickwick/binutils/README.md

     * changing section alignment may corrupt headers that are not relocated by shifting sections contents into the header offset due to increased alignment
     * sections cannot be resized
     * sections cannot be reordered
+* gnu_debuglink paths are relative to working directory but should be relative to modified binary
 * testing is difficult due to scattered use of the file system and nested code
 * -j / --only-section and --pad-to are not supported for ELF to ELF copying
 * no support for multiple single character arguments with single dash, e.g. `-gS`